flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 	- Translation of __Color Label tags (+yellow, +red, etc.)__  to Lr color label <br>
 	- Translation of __Person tags__  to Lr face regions (requires reloading of photo metadata from file)<br>

+- __Different Download modes__:
+	- __Yes__:<br>
+	  Download of the configured metadata items will start immediately after a publish action or when you click "Refresh Comments".<br>
+	- __No__:<br>
+	  Download of the configured options will be suppressed.
+This mode is good to temporarily disable the download of the configued metadata items while keeping the download option configuration itself.<br>
+	- __Ask me later__:<br>
+	  This is not a download mode itself but let's you postpone the download mode decision to the point in time where the actual download action is started (e.g. after a publish action or when you click the "Refresh Comments" button).
+	  This mode is useful if you do not want to download metadata after every publish action, but only occasionally.<br>

 - For more detail, please read the [Wiki article] (https://github.com/flingo64/PhotoStation-Upload-Lr-Plugin/wiki/Publish:-Some-words-on-the-two-way-sync-of-metadata)

 Additional Funtionality